jkarlin929/movie-app-full-build/student/Feature04_user_auth/02_passport.md

 After we tell the app to use passport and passport sessions, we then require an auth router.
 This will have all of the routes for signing in and creating (registering) a user.

-After that, we are requireing a middleware that we will write called `authHelpers.loginRequired`.
+After that, we are requiring a middleware that we will write to `authHelpers.loginRequired`.
 We are telling our app to use this function before we tell it to use all of our other routes.
 This is because we want our app to require a user to be signed in for all routes except the user login and registration pages.

 > Note: We haven't written this `auth-helpers` middlware or the `auth-routes` yet.
-But it's still ok to write this in our app.js file because it will give us a sence of what our next tasks sould be.
+But it's still ok to write this in our server.js file because it will give us a sence of what our next tasks sould be.

 Lastly, for this `app.js` to be configures properly, we need a `.env` file with a SESSION_KEY.